 Today in part 1, I want to tell you WHY you would want to go to the trouble of making beef or chicken stock (or turkey, veal, etc.), and I'll also tell you about all the health benefits.
-In part 2, look for HOW to make it, how to freeze it, etc.

-(If you just don't think you'll make it yourself, you can also order it online: Organic free-range & grass-fed bone broth.)
+(If you just don't think you'll make it yourself, you can order it online: Organic free-range & grass-fed bone broth.)

 Also, if you just want to add more beneficial gelatin to your stock (or if you want to use it to make homemade jello!), you can also get this gelatin from pastured animals.
 I also use it when my 2nd or 3rd run or so of stock isn't as gelatinous as the first.
 Or to add extra nutrients to any soup, sauce or stew.